-On August 2, 2012, a salt dome operated by the petrochemical company Texas Brine collapsed near Bayou Corne, Louisiana, creating an acre-wide sinkhole that forced the entire town to evacuate.
+On August 2, 2012, a salt dome operated by the petrochemical company Texas Brine collapsed near Bayou Corne, Louisiana, creating a sinkhole that forced the entire town to evacuate.
 Since then it has expanded to over 24 acres and is estimated to be 750 feet deep.
 While it’s well-known that the sinkhole occasionally swallows up nearby trees, no one has ever captured this terrifying sight on camera…until now.

 Not only does this monster sinkhole swallow trees, every few weeks it “burps” up between 20-100 barrels of crude oil.
 It has also unlocked an underground reserve of natural gas, which has seeped beneath nearby houses and could potentially cause dangerous explosions.
 A year after it first appeared, the sinkhole shows no signs of slowing down as it continues to expand.